darwin642/CLOUD-DEVOPS-HOMELAB/hm/readme.en.md

 ## 🟨 GCP

+**My experience:**

-The UI is like a settings menu on a Google Pixel with Android 11.
+> The UI is like a settings menu on a Google Pixel with Android 11.
 Complete boredom unexpected from Google.
 6/10

-> [Personal evaluation]

 ### Direct Comparison